Introduction

 High-Protein Diets

-Some cat owners feed a high-protein diet exceeding AAFCO’s minimum requirements.
-These diets may benefit active cats or those with specific health needs.
-However, it is essential to ensure that the protein is high quality and balanced with other nutrients.
+Some cat owners prefer feeding high-protein diets that exceed AAFCO’s minimum requirements.
+These diets can be beneficial for active cats or those with specific health needs, but it’s essential to ensure the protein is of high quality and balanced with other nutrients.

-Look for cat foods that list high-quality animal protein, such as chicken, turkey, fish, or beef, as the first ingredient.
+Look for cat foods that list high-quality animal proteins, such as chicken, turkey, fish, or beef, as the first ingredients.
 Animal-based proteins are more digestible and provide all the essential amino acids cats need.

 Avoiding Fillers